leonSadowski/Latex-Table-Generator/Readme.md

 An example table can be created by executing the python file as main.

-The module temporarily creates a .txt file containing the values that shall be written into the table.
 The table object does not have any other methods or attributes, initializing it will result in saving the table in the .tex-file.